systemjs/systemjs/docs/errors.md

 ## 2

-### Unable to resolve specifier
+### Unable to resolve bare specifier

 SystemJS Error #2 occurs when you attempt to load a module that doesn't have a URL associated with it.

-The most common reason this error occurs in when a module is missing from your import map.
-To fix it, add the module to your import map:
+Bare specifiers must be defined by import maps in SystemJS.
+To fix the error, add the module to your import map:

 ```html
 <script type="systemjs-importmap">